AndyCappDev/tourbox-linux/README.md

 ### Step 1: Find Your TourBox MAC Address (Bluetooth only)

-**Skip this step if you only plan to use USB.**  Though we recommend setting it up for Bluetooth on the Elite or Elite Plus in case you want to use Bluetooth later.
+**Skip this step if you only plan to use USB or your TourBox is not an Elite or Elite Plus.**  Though we recommend setting it up for Bluetooth on the Elite or Elite Plus in case you want to use Bluetooth later.
+The driver will still default to USB (when the USB cable is plugged in) even after Bluetooth is configured.

 Make sure your TourBox Elite is powered on and NOT connected via USB.